wiseman-timelord/Chat-VulkanLlama/README.md

 * Intelligent Response Generation, utilizes predefined prompts to generate contextually relevant and coherent responses.
 * YAML State Management, manages session state, user preferences, and more through YAML file operations.
 * User-Friendly Chat Interface, offers a clean and intuitive chat interface, complete with ASCII art and dialogue history.
-* Customizable Model Selection, allows users to select from a list of available Llama models.
+* Customizable Model Selection, allows users to select from a list of available Llama 2 models in "./models".

 ### INTERFACE: